 - Invisibility – Achievements of remote workers will be less visible than their centralized counterparts, reducing the recognition they receive and potentially impacting career advancement.

-- Poor culture – Re-establishing a strong company culture is rendered more difficult with a geographically-disrupted workforce.
+- Poor culture – Re-establishing a strong company culture is rendered more difficult with a geographically disrupted workforce.

 How can these opportunities best be seized - and the risks minimized?
 Effective employee communication is critical.
 Address the key areas of concern through the communication tool best suited to the message.

-Lengthy emails are suitable to share information, but pop-up notifications achieve faster readership of priority messages.
+Lengthy emails are suitable to share information, but pop-up notifications achieve a faster readership of priority messages.
 Intranets provide an excellent single source of reliable information – remind employees to visit for the latest updates using scrolling newsfeed-style Desktop Tickers.